About - South African Landlords Association

 - Building Commercial Insurance

-British Landlord Association is a national association for residential and commercial landlords.
+Landlord Association South Africa is a national association for residential and commercial landlords.
 We believe landlords with multiple properties, or just one, should have access to an association.
 Smaller landlords sometimes need an organisation to help and support them.

-BLA members have direct access to a lawyer and an extensive list of documents that landlords can download.
+LASA members have direct access to a lawyer and an extensive list of documents that landlords can download.
 Under one roof, members have all they need, from pre-letting preparations to evicting a bad tenant.
-We would like you to join us, which has just over 47,500 members and is growing.
+We would like you to join us.

 How much does it cost to join the Landlords Association?

-The cost varies according to the association you join and your chosen package.
-The BLA membership is one fixed cost and is easy to follow.
+The cost varies according to your chosen package.
+The SALA membership is one fixed cost and is easy to follow.

-Is it worth joining the National Redidential landlords Association?
+Is it worth joining the National Residential Landlords Association?

 How do I report a dodgy landlord?